luis33338/chef/.github/ISSUE_TEMPLATE/SUPPORT_QUESTION.md

 ---
-name: 🤗 Support Question
+name: "\U0001F917 Support Question"
-about: If you have a question 💬, please check out our Slack!
+about: "If you have a question \U0001F4AC, please check out our Slack!"
+title: ''
+labels: ''
+assignees: ''

 ---

 We use GitHub issues to track bugs and feature requests.
 If you need help please post to our Mailing List or join the Chef Community Slack.